183rd Wing

-The 183rd Wing is a unit of the Illinois Air National Guard, stationed at Abraham Lincoln Capital Airport, Springfield, Illinois.
+The 183rd Wing is a unit of the Illinois Air National Guard, stationed at Abraham Lincoln Capital Airport in Springfield, Illinois.
 If activated to federal service, the wing is gained by the United States Air Force Air Combat Command.

-Overview
+Mission

-A non-flying wing, the 183rd Wing is tasked with augmenting Component Numbered Air Force (C-NAF) in both the Air and Space Operations Centers (AOC) and the Air Force Forces staff (AFFOR), A1 to A9.
-The mission of the 183rd Wing consists of supporting the assigned groups and tenant units with traditional military services as well as all services for force sustainment including civil engineering, personnel, logistics, communications, medical, security, family support, and all other host services.
+A non-flying wing, the 183rd Wing is tasked with supporting and reinforcing the Component Numbered Air Force in both the air and space operations centers and the Air Force forces staff.
+The mission of the 183rd Wing is to provide combat-ready airmen to support worldwide contingencies of the Combat Air Forces (CAF) and to operate C-130H aircraft to meet both federal and state airlift requirements.

 Units

 The primary unit of the 183rd Wing is the 183rd Air Operations Group (183 AOG).

 The 183 AOG is capable of augmenting C-NAF staffs worldwide, therefore affording AOG personnel the opportunity to train at various locations - CONUS and OCONUS.
 The role of the AOG is to assist the AOC in organizing, planning, and executing the "air war" in a contingency or campaign and assist the AFFOR staff in bedding down Air Force forces in the theater.
 The 183rd AOG is aligned with Twelfth Air Force / AFSOUTH at Davis-Monthan AFB, Arizona.

-Other units of the 183 WG are:
+Other units of the 183rd Wing are: